Regional Hospital is Ready When the Unexpected Happens

-- We coordinate patient distribution.
+- Coordinate patient distribution.

-- We record patient condition and destination.
+- Record MCI patient status and destination.

-- We drill for these incidents throughout the year.
+- Drilling for these incidents is ongoing.

 Natural or man-made disasters, power outages, telephone failure, software problems, and high-traffic congestion can cripple communication services.
 Our integrated systems are designed to survive.
+Our communication resources include:

-- We have hospital-wide backup generators.
+- Hospital-wide backup generators.

-- We have robust computer security.
+- Robust computer security.